nginx/unit-docs/source/howto/symfony.rst

                   },
                   {
                       "action": {
-                          ":nxt_term:`share <Serves all kinds of static files>`": "/path/to/app/public/", ":nxt_term:`fallback <Uses the index.php at the root as the last resort>`": {
+                          "share": ":nxt_term:`/path/to/app/public/ <Serves all kinds of static files>`", "fallback": {
-                              "pass": "applications/symfony/index"
+                              "pass": ":nxt_term:`applications/symfony/index <Uses the index.php at the root as the last resort>`"
                           }
                       }
                   }